Our Garden History

 Many of the trees were grown in a dedicated tree nursery and huge greenhouses meant that more than 90% of the plants could be grown from seed.

 In 1966 Major Broughton became the 2nd Lord Fairhaven, receiving the title as his elder brother had no heirs.
 Lord Fairhaven died in 1973.
 He had requested that the garden be left in Trust for the public to enjoy.
-The title of Lord Fairhaven passed onto his son Ailwyn, the 3rd Lord Fairhaven who is Chairman of the Fairhaven Garden Trust.
+The title of Lord Fairhaven passed onto his son Ailwyn, the 3rd Lord Fairhaven.
+Today the mantel of Chairman of the Fairhaven Garden Trust has been passed down to Melanie Broughton.
 The garden opened to the public on the 18th of April 1975.